29°

 Local governments are adjusting services — trash and recycling schedules in Greenfield have been shifted one day due to the storm.
 Monday pickup will now be on Tuesday, Tuesday pickup on Wednesday, Wednesday pickup on Thursday, and Thursday’s pickup will be on Friday.

 An Emergency Parking Ban goes into effect in Greenfield as of 12:01 pm Sunday and will remain in effect through 6:00 pm on Monday.
 In Orange, a parking ban runs from Sunday afternoon until 8:00 am on Tuesday.
+The Montague DPW has declared a show emergency.
+Parking is not allowed on Turners Falls street until 10:00 pm Monday.

 The Warming Center at the Salvation Army at 72 Chapman Street in Greenfield will be open from 2:00 pm Sunday through 1:00 pm on Tuesday.